opensearch-project/opensearch-sdk-java/CREATE_YOUR_FIRST_EXTENSION.md

 ### Updating (POST) a document in an index

-We will create a new document similar to what we did in the create handler, and parse the ID as we did in the read handler, and then update that document.
-With exception handling, the update handler method is:
+You will create a new document similar to the one you created in the create handler, parse the ID as you did in the read handler, and then update that document.
+With exception handling, the following is the update handler method:

 ```java
 Function<RestRequest, RestResponse> updateHandler = (request) -> {